phaniraja-ece/phaniraja-ece.github.io/Scripts/Scripts-for-Windows/index.md

 <link rel="stylesheet" href="/Scripts/Scripts-for-Windows/Scripts-for-Windows.css">

-#  Scripts Dashboard For Linux and MacOS
+#  Scripts Dashboard For Windows

 Also note that this currently only works on Windows.